wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise-computing-derivatives.md

 ew - euw + fuw - evw + euvw - fuvw + gvw - guvw + huvw
 ```

-And then finally regroup the terms as follows:
+And then, finally, regroup the terms as follows:

 ```
 a + u(b - a) + v(c - a) + w(e - a) +